 The article is divided into three sections followed by a list of references that pertain to the second section.
-In the third section, we set forth a twofold proposal with imperative first steps to guard against the rapidly approaching extinction of traditional schools in Uttar Pradesh.
-The second proposal outlines the nationwide need to support the teachers of India’s longstanding indigenous curriculum of Vedic Sanskrit chanting using whole-brain memorization techniques.
+In the third section, we reference a proposal with imperative first steps to guard against the rapidly approaching extinction of Sanskrit schools in Uttar Pradesh.

 Meeting the Prime Minister of India

 The Honourable Prime Minister (PM) came across as someone in charge, full of conviction and courage.
 What impressed His Holiness was how the PM Sri Narendra Modi was genuinely dedicated to ardently serving both motherhood and motherland.
 In that sense the PM stood tall as a genuine server filled with an unshakable faith and a steadfast interest in reviving India’s multifaceted standing.
 He appeared to be focused on his resolutions and someone who will not vacillate but make careful decisions with a vision in mind.

 The Hon.
 Prime Minister’s various duties clearly drew him in many different directions, but despite this, the expected hustle and bustle in and around him was absent.
 Before the meeting, his supporting staff briefed His Holiness about the Hon.
 Prime Minister in glowing terms.
 The whole ambience was filled with glimmers of the prime minister’s immense popularity.